iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.5.3/report.md

 > Doesn't work.
 Tried reinstalling twice and still returns error message about no registered business location at every shop I've tried.
 Worked for others but not me.
 Manual also doesn't work.<br> :date: __2020-12-24 03:21:51__

 > I was forced to get this app that collects information on you for the gov. F'ing Nanny State.<br> :date: __2020-12-24 00:53:00__

-> First time ever since covid started, I have to download app to register.
-Everyone is using a simple and reliable web registration.
-Total waste of our money by ACT government.
-Poor choice of registering option by Portrait Gallery Cafe.
-Portrait Gallery itself is nicely using web registration.
-Not to mention, this slow app is to be uninstalled after that single use.
-Not good enough, ACT Health.<br> :date: __2020-12-20 05:53:42__